January 30, 2021

 e.
 How can we remain working efficiently while also connecting as humans?

 f.
-We are all tapping into sources of creativity and problem solving we didn’t know were
+We are all tapping into sources of creativity and problem solving we didn’t know were there a month ago.

 a.
 Lead with compassion.
 Crisis Leadership is about inspiring People, uniting them for a purpose.

 b.
 Embrace new Habits and Rituals.
 Take care of the health, physical and mental condition of all.

 c.
 Take care of yourself as the Leader.
 Work hard but leave always something in the tank.

 d.
 Have a Replacement for the Leader and for key People, in case anyone needsto be away during crisis.

 e.
 Ensure that everyone feels that they are all part of the solution (and not the problem)

 f.
 Build an organisational Mindset of Ownership, Accountability, Responsibility (OAR)instead of Blaming, Excusing, Denial (BED).

 g.
 Welcome Feedback & Suggestions, but crush Defeatism.
 In times of peace and prosperity it is easy to forget that the human race’s chief advantage is resilience.
 Our ability to adapt, problem-solve and respond to unexpected challenges is central to our survival and success.